LesterYHZ/From-LQR-to-LLM-a-brief-tutorial-of-intelligent-control/README.md

 ## 4. Language action model

 In the recent years, with the rapid development of large model, more and more studies are focusing on integrating vision, language, and actions, which is called a *[VLA](https://learnopencv.com/vision-language-action-models-lerobot-policy/)* model.
 We don't really need vision to balance the pendulum, so here we demonstrate a language-action model that controls the system via natural languages.
-Yes, for a simple task like inverted pendulum, this is definitely "using a canon to kill a fly", but it's still a fun proof of concept.
+Yes, for a simple task like inverted pendulum, this is definitely "killing flies with a cannon", but it's still a fun proof of concept.

 ![](/Resources/6.%20Result_dt(0.02)_initial(0.1).png)